 A lot of ACH payments fail because the signatures of the account holders fail to match.
 If you are unsure of your registered signature, confirm it once before signing the form.

 Double-check the details of the lender on the form before submitting it.
 Transfers to the wrong account may fail, or in the worst case, be irrecoverable.

 The ACH payment solutions are growing powerful each day.
-With a reliable third-party payment processor like iCheckGateway.com, you can safely process your payments through multiple modes.
+Schedule a call with a reliable third-party payment processor to safely process your payments through multiple modes.